foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_SW-check.rst

       #.
 Open |pmc|
       #.
 Open |mmc|

-   |hear|: If this is test is performed with no debugger, one hears the contactors clicking once (too fast to hear the two contactors clicking separately).
+   |hear|: If this test is performed with no debugger, each contactor should be heard clicking one time (too fast to hear the two contactors clicking separately).

    #.
 Check contactor counter; |var_bkpsram_co|